Real vs. artificial: What is the most sustainable type of Christmas tree?

 First up, the real Christmas tree.
 Some may think that chopping down a tree for a festive ornamental display is akin to deforestation.
 But real Christmas trees, which are usually evergreen conifers – such as a fir, spruce or pine trees – are a sustainable crop typically grown in a nine-year harvest cycle.
 For every tree felled for Christmas, one or more will be planted in its place.
 It means that you can think of the real Christmas tree as the more natural choice.

-Artificial trees, on the other hand, are most definitely fake.
-They are likely to be made from a plastic called polyvinyl chloride, or PVC, which produces greenhouse gases while it is manufactured nor is it biodegradable.
+Artificial trees, on the other hand, are likely to be made from a plastic called polyvinyl chloride, or PVC.
+It produces greenhouse gases during manufacture and is not biodegradable.
 In fact, PVC is one of the most difficult plastics to recycle.
 There is also cardboard packaging to consider and the emissions that are generated as these fake trees are shipped across the globe from the factory to your home.

 According to the Carbon Trust, a two-meter-tall artificial tree produces about 40 kg of carbon dioxide equivalent (CO2e), whereas a similar-sized real Christmas tree, with no roots, creates 3.5 kg CO2e – more than 10 times less.